deepakjacob/go-react-cassandra-docker-starterkit/README.md

 ```
 docker exec -it jd_cassandra /bin/bash
 ```
 Then issue `cqlsh` command at the prompt to connect to the Cassandra we jus brought into life.
-Your prompt should look like the following [image](./docs/images/ConnectToCassandraRunningInDocker.png)
+Your prompt should look like the following

+Cassandra running in docker:
+![alt text][ConnectToCassandraRunningInDocker]

+[ConnectToCassandraRunningInDocker]: (./docs/images/ConnectToCassandraRunningInDocker.png)

 End with an example of getting some data out of the system or using it for a little demo